dellorogiulio/cpp_basic/README.md

 (All credits to specific authors)

-The former covers an incredible variety of arguments, spacing from basic concepts to very advanced once; while the latter can be easier to understand for novices.
+The first one covers an incredible variety of arguments, spacing from basic concepts to very advanced once; while the latter can be easier to understand for novices.

-My suggestion is to start with the second by The Cherno and then pass to the first.
+My suggestion is to start with the second one by The Cherno and then pass to the first one.

 I would try to add a link in each concept referring to the specific lesson